share-extras/sdk-sample-script-action/README.txt

 Author: Will Abson

-This project defines a custom Document Library action, which can be easily customised to run a JavaScript file of your choosing when run by a user.
+This project defines a custom Document Library action, which can be easily customised to run a JavaScript file of your choice when run by a user.

 You must create the JavaScript file yourself and place this directly into